 Monkeypox is one of the most highly infectious viruses known to mankind.
 There are two major types of Monkeypox: Varicella-zoster and Rubella-zoster.
-The two viruses have similarity in their symptoms, but differ in their modes of entry and spread.
+The two viruses have similarities in their symptoms but differ in their modes of entry and spread.
 The major difference lies in the routes of entry into the body.
 Both types of Monkeypox spread through direct contact with the infected person’s skin.
-This article will discuss the current status of Monkey pox in Nigeria.
+This article will discuss the current status of Monkeypox in Nigeria.

 Treatment of Monkeypox is achieved in two ways.
 One is supportive therapy, which aims at reducing the painful and virus-free physical manifestations of the condition.
 The other aims at restoring the damaged microvascular system of the body, as well as the long-term immunity of the patients.
 Therapy may include the use of injectable immune globulins or monoclonal antibodies.
 These substances are usually derived from a variety of viruses, bacteria, and fungi.

 Monkeypox is a highly contagious viral infection.
 Close physical contact is required for its spread.
 Therefore, it is important that every person who comes into contact with the virus should wear a mask or gown at all times.
 Anyone with symptoms should immediately report this to a health care professional.
 Early identification of the condition will improve the chances of successful treatment.